Healthy Blueberry Scones

 It can even be served as a dessert!

-Just throw a scoop of ice cream on top and you’ve got yourself a healthy sweet treat!
+Just throw a scoop of ice cream on top and you’ve got yourself a healthier sweet treat!

-Tips and Tricks for the Perfect Healthy Blueberry Scones
+Tips and Tricks for the Perfect Almond Flour Blueberry Scones

 Although this recipe is easy to make, I still wanted to provide you with a few tips and tricks to help ensure that these scones turn out perfectly for you!